07. How to extend and get the expiration period for SharePoint Credentials (App-Only)

 Step 2: Put the script from below and press F5:

-Note: Please paste your current SharePoint Client ID to the script (replace the value that highlighted in yellow).
+Note: Please paste your current SharePoint Client ID to the script ($ClientID).
 You can copy SharePoint Client ID from any SharePoint integration on the HingePoint Sync management portal.

 if (!(Get-Module AzureAD))